sabslikesobs/pitywheel/README.md

 This mod for Balatro will either:

 - Track your Nope! rate for The Wheel of Fortune, adding metrics to the card display
-- Guarantee the "1 in 4" success rate for The Wheel of Fortune, such that The Wheel cannot Nope! you more than 3 times in a row.
+- Guarantee the "1 in 4" success rate for The Wheel of Fortune, such that The Wheel cannot Nope! you more than 3 times in a row

+The metrics reset when Balatro.exe launches and aren't saved.
+Starting a new game will not affect the tracker.

 Tracker mode: